 - Pinch of salt

-- 4. Spread a thin layer of pudding in a 1 1/2-quart casserole dish.
+- 3. Spread a thin layer of pudding in a 1 1/2-quart casserole dish.
 Arrange a layer of vanilla wafers on top of the pudding.
 Thinly slice the bananas crosswise, about 1/8 inch thick, and arrange a layer of banana slices over the wafers.
-Spread one-third of the remaining pudding over the bananas and continue layering wafers, bananas, and pudding, ending with pudding.
+Spread 1/3 of the remaining pudding over the bananas and continue layering wafers, bananas, and pudding, ending with pudding.

-- 5. To make the meringue, beat the reserved egg whites with a pinch of salt until they are stiff.
+- 4. Beat the reserved egg whites with a pinch of salt until they’re stiff.
 Gradually beat in the remaining 1/4 cup sugar and continue beating until the whites will not slide out of the mixing bowl when it is tilted.
+This is your meringue.

 Banana Pudding Recipe © 2008 Trisha Yearwood.
 Photo © 2008 Ben Fink.
 All rights reserved.